 A study has shown that children who take spirulina, may improve their performance at school, when they regularly take spirulina, that is loaded with vitamins, minerals, antioxidants, protein and beta carotene.
-Spirulina is a powerhouse of nutrients and vitamins for a growing child.
+Spirulina and children – [its a powerhouse of nutrition] for a growing child.

 Improved Academic Performance